PeterCamilleri/mini_term/README.md

 ## Usage

-The mini term can be used in a project requiring low level access by:
+The mini term can be used in a project with:

 ```ruby
 require 'mini_term'
 ```

-#### Interface Summary
+### Interface Summary

-The following summarizes the public interface of the MiniTerm module:
+The following is a brief summary of the public interface of the MiniTerm module:

 **Constants**